Workforce Planning: The Ultimate Guide

 What is workforce planning?

 If there’s one word to remember with resource planning, it’s talent.
 By talent, we mean the various skills and proficiencies of your workforce.
-The plan helps to ensure that you always have the right amount of talent to meet your company’s needs.
+The plan helps ensure you always have the right talent to meet your company’s needs.

-The art (and science) of strategic planning consists of correctly assessing the difference between talent demand/supply and the difference between talent needs in the present/future.
-Correctly assessing present and future talent shortfalls is a great way to start building a workforce plan.
+The art (and science) of strategic planning consists of correctly assessing the difference between talent demand/supply and talent needs in the present/future.
+Correctly assessing present and future talent shortfalls is a great way to build a workforce plan.

-It’s important to note that this article is a guide and not a definitive plan, this is because strategic planning is an ongoing, ever-evolving process.
-Plans need to be under constant review and adapting to new information and market changes in real-time.
+It’s important to note that this article is a guide and not a definitive plan because strategic planning is an ongoing, ever-evolving process.
+Plans must constantly be reviewed and adapted to new information and market changes in real-time.

 Terms to know